brunoarine/whalesniffer/README.md

 ![](./reports/images/HistSimilarity-best-1.png)

-The data set provided in this repository is a downscaled version of [Kaggle's Right Whale Recognition challenge data set](https://www.kaggle.com/c/noaa-right-whale-recognition/data).
-The image files were resized to 640x480 px to reduce disk usage and execution time.
+The data set provided in this repository is a downsampled version of [Kaggle's Right Whale Recognition challenge data set](https://www.kaggle.com/c/noaa-right-whale-recognition/data).
+The image files comprise only the first hundred image from the original set, and they were resized to 640x480 px to reduce disk usage and execution time.
+All images were annotated by hand.

 ## Prerequisites
 - matplotlib 3.4.2